Napattnpp/DIMZ/README.md

 2. **Data Center**: It receives information from the Wildfire Detection Pole and sends it to the internet, allowing users to monitor the temperature and other data around the pole.
 3. **Application**: A mobile app that provides essential wildfire-related features and notifications.

-Now, let's discuss our Application and Wildfire Detection Pole in more detail.

 ---

 ### Application Features